adamwan-nexplore/guidebook-nxp-hk/how-we-develop/dev-testing.md

 ---
 ```
 We should `write more pure functions`.
-It will help making our codes to be more testable.
+It will help making our codes to be more testable
 ```

 a. pure functions

-    -> return value / error (the easiest to notice the change)
+    -> return value / error (the easiest way to observe the change)

 b. impure functions

-    -> change in global state (need to check the implementation to find out the state) -> by stricter scoping
+    -> change of states (need to check the implementation to find out the state) -> by stricter scoping

     -> call third party dependencies (very hard to observe)

 ```
 ## Rephrase the statement

-We should reduce the number of impure functions.
+We should reduce the number of impure functions
-We should group those impure functions together, or at least in a managed way.
+We should group those impure functions together, or at least in a managed way
 Do not dream of eliminate those entirely.
-We need to store the data in our disk by the use of impure functions.
+We need to store the data in our disk by the use of impure functions
 ```
 ---

-## 12 Tips to write Unit Tests in Jest
+## 13 Tips to write Unit Tests in Jest

 1. Should test one exit point per test case